 Students in receipt of US federal loans are expected to maintain Satisfactory Academic Progress (SAP) in accordance with the Satisfactory Academic Progress (SAP) Policy below (see Funding and Finance).
 Failure to do so could affect any eligibility for US Federal funding.

-The engagement of all students is monitored at Keele University in accordance with the Academic Warnings Policy and students in the UK with a Tier 4 visa are subject to attendance monitoring and a requirement to attend the student Checkpoints.
+The engagement of all students is monitored at Keele University in accordance with the Academic Warnings Policy and and students in the UK with a visa for study are subject to attendance monitoring and a requirement to attend the student Checkpoints.

 Any change in student status, such as changing the location of study, taking a Leave of Absence or withdrawal from the University will be reported to the US Department of Education and could affect any eligibility for US Federal funding.
 It is advisable to consult Student Support by email at email@example.com if you are considering any change in student status.

 We confirm the attendance of all students in receipt of US Federal Loans online through the National Student Loan Data System as required by Federal Regulations.

 Cost of Attendance

 For more information regarding the actual cost of attendance, including tuition fees, living costs, books, supplies and sundries, visit the following links.

 - View tuition fees and ways to make payments.